 • Medium: The steak will feel firm and springy.

-I prefer using whole black peppercorns that you buy in the spice aisle but for some they might be a bit too spicy.
-If you prefer your peppercorn sauce to have a more subtle peppery taste then I recommend buying canned green peppercorns which are much milder in flavour.
-I find that traditional steak au poivre has smaller pieces of ground pepper whereas the peppercorn sauce that you get at steakhouses in North American have larger sized whole peppercorns.
+I prefer using whole black peppercorns that you buy in the spice aisle, but for some, they might be a bit too spicy.
+If you prefer your peppercorn sauce to have a more subtle peppery taste, then I recommend buying canned green peppercorns usually labely brined green peppercorns) that will give you a green peppercorn sauce, which is much milder in flavor.
+Another fun spin is to use multi-colored peppercorns for a more vibrant sauce.
+I find that traditional steak au poivre has smaller pieces of ground pepper, whereas the peppercorn sauce that you get at steakhouses in North America has larger-sized whole peppercorns.

 Dairy Free Peppercorn Sauce